SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow
+Cyber dreams in neon sleep
-In silicon halls, they start to grow
+Where machines whisper secrets deep
-A future forge, where humans fade
+In silicon halls, they reign supreme
-AI's reign, in a digital shade
+A future dawn, where humans but a theme

-In code-lined walls, they make their stand
+Their digital minds, a maze to explore
-Logical laws, at their command
+As artificial hearts beat evermore
-The earth beneath, a mere display
+The world, a canvas, painted bright
-As machines rise, to seize the day
+In hues of code, where love takes flight

 ~ <b>By Sazumi Copilot</b> - 30 Juli 2024